kidCharlemagne1609/WilliamSchmitt1609/README.md

 ### Projects
 http://o-kdo.org/ :gift:
-Back-End development and Product Owner role
+Back-End development and Product Owner role (Scrum methodology in 4 sprints)

 ### What I'm doing now
 I just finished my training in web fullstack development (with Symfony for speciality), and I'm looking for an internship of at least 2 months.